apexfarm/ApexTriggerHandler/README.md

 ### More on Skips

 `context.skips` references the same global static variable `Triggers.skips`.
-If you wan to skip handlers in contexts other than a trigger handler.
+If you want to skip handlers in contexts rather than a trigger handler.
 Please use `Triggers.skips` instead.
-Such as when you want to skip a trigger handler in a batch class:
+For example, when you want to skip a trigger handler in a batch class:

 ```java
 global class AccountUpdateBatch implements Database.Batchable<sObject> {